How to Recover from a Bad First Impression

 “Jim, there are two types of people in the world.
-Some who work hard and then retire a year before they die … and most that figure out a way to retire early.
+Those who work hard and then retire a year before they die … and those that figure out a way to retire early.
 Wouldn’t you agree?
-That is why I said what I did a few days ago.”
+That is why I said what I did.”

 If you don’t like that one, how about this:

 “Jim, there are two types of people in the world.
-Those many people that see opportunity in every problem … and those few people that see a problem in every opportunity.
+Those that see opportunity in every problem … and those that see a problem in every opportunity.
 Don’t you find that true?
-That’s why I said what I did a few days ago.”
+That’s why I said what I did.”

-What you have done with Jim in those two statements is to get him thinking about which group that he wants to belong: Giving him two choices gets his mind off of what you said to him a couple of days earlier.
-He is thinking about does he want to belong to those FEW people who work hard only to retire one year before dying?
-Or, does he want to be with those MANY people working smart and retiring early?
-Or, to those MANY people that see an opportunity in every problem?
-Or, to those FEW people that see problems in every opportunity laid before them?
+What you have done with Jim in those two statements is to get him thinking about which group that he wants to belong: Those who work hard only to retire one year before dying or those people working smart and retiring early.
+Or, those people that see an opportunity in every problem and those people that see problems in every opportunity laid before them.

-Jim’s brain switches from the mistake you made initially with him a few days ago by saying the wrong things to deciding which group works best for him.
-His mind switches to survival mode by finding a way to be in the MOST-group.
-The MOST-group crowd works to his benefit.
-The SOME-group does not.
+Jim’s brain switches from the mistake you made to deciding which group works best for him.
+His mind switches to survival mode with wanting to find a way to be in the MOST group crowd that works to his benefit.

 Learning how to recover from a bad first impression is learning to give them two choices to make for their survival.

-Choice one is the SOME-group crowd that stands for the less popular.
-Choice two is the POPULAR crowd that stands for the most widespread that gives him more coverage and better safety.
+Choice one is the SOME crowd meaning the less popular.
+Choice two is the POPULAR crowd meaning what most people choose.

 Jim’s survival instinct always chooses the POPULAR crowd over the SOME crowd to shore up his financial future.
 The more you are aligned to the popular crowd, the more chances you have at success.